0x000000000000000000001/0x000000000000000000001/README.en.md

 Right now, I'm looking for an ambitious project to **start from scratch** or **boost**, one that I believe in 100%.

+---

 ### ⭐️ Why PureScript?

 Why is PureScript so prevalent in my projects?

 Because it’s a language directly **rooted** in the most **advanced** research (i.e., Haskell), with very high conceptual density, particularly powerful given the modern preference for **type safety**, and also very pragmatic, as it’s **open** to **legacy** (FFI).
 It is therefore a language capable of intelligently **integrating** with existing systems, capable of working very closely with completely different languages.
 When you code in PureScript, you’re actually also coding in Go, C++, Scheme, PHP, Python, Lua, JavaScript/TypeScript, Erlang, and so on.
 And you don’t do this in a scattered way; you do it within the **same codebase**.
-PureScript is a **central hub** that leverages each of these languages and ecosystems, along with their respective strengths.
+PureScript is a **central hub** that leverages each of these languages/ecosystems/runtimes, along with their respective strengths.
 It is therefore not an ordinary language, in the usual sense of the term.
 It is also a proxy language with very high added value (abstractions, design, underlying theory, conventions, etc.).

 Its adoption curve resembles that of Haskell: [organic](https://youtu.be/re96UgMk6GQ?t=728) (i.e., up-plateau-up-plateau...).
 In my opinion, this is the best possible scenario, because its scalability is still unrestricted (not blocked by the risk of breaking a massive existing system), yet sufficiently driven by real-world needs (significant adoption, replacing TypeScript, for example).

+---

 ### 🔬 Current focus and research